sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 **Clan of Creeping Death**: Vampire assassins, capture and eliminate threats for the nobility for gold and favors, tend to be sloppy eaters and leave victims to die.

-**Clan of Deranged Nightmares**: Vampire saboteurs, will enter a village and ravage resources and drive the villagers made from fear before the nobility arrives, but they are highly unstable and tend be violent when challenged.
+**Clan of Deranged Nightmares**: Vampire saboteurs, will enter a village and ravage resources and drive the villagers mad from fear before the nobility arrives, they are highly unstable and tend be violent when challenged.

 **Clan of Shattered Bone**: Vampire shock troops, absolute brutes and hard to control, tend to lash out when you tell them what to do without a way to calm them down.

 ### House of Bloody Shadows

 Led by Lord Alvaro Balduino de-los-Reyes (Lord Reyes informally, his full name on written documents and for deals being struck), a former warrior king of a lost noble family.
 A charming tyrant that can be reasoned with diplomatically.
 He loves to trade boons and favors in a court setting.
-Would prefer to make a deal and win the battle without stepping foot on the field, but if enraged Reyes takes up his sword and show no mercy to his foes or those who have slighted him.
+Prefers to make deals and win battles without stepping foot on the field, but if enraged Reyes takes up his sword and shows no mercy to his foes or those who have slighted him.
 If you do not agree with him or submit to his will he will dominate you to bow or enslave you to do his work unwillingly.
 He is the current Prince of the Vindale Vampire Court.

 ### House of Sanguinus Nocturna

-Led by Lord Magnus Erebus, a powerful magic scholar who devoted his studies in life to advanced formal celestial magic, in death he has become more favorited with Necromancy research and rituals to create new breeds of undead abomination, his prowess as a Celestial wizard has never been questioned as he openly challenges people to magical duels if they question him.
+Led by Lord Magnus Erebus, a powerful magic scholar who devoted his studies in life to advanced formal celestial magic, in death he has become more favorited with Necromancy research and rituals to create new breeds of undead abomination.
+He openly challenges people to magical duels if they question his magical prowess.

 ### House of Feral Howls

 Led by one known as “Ravenlord”, In life Samiel Walker was a humble farmer and hunter for his king with an affinity for wild animals.
 When he was embraced to the night, he was left for dead in the forest by his sire.
 The only creatures to hear his cries for help were an unkindness of ravens in the Vindale woods.
 They came and drank of his blood and became empowered by the essence of darkness itself.
-They carried him to safety where Sameul began his undeath in a cavern.
+They carried him to safety where Samiel began his undeath in a cavern.
 Over time he mastered the power of the corrupted animals of Vindale’s wilderness.
 He is always accompanied by a swarm of humanoid Ravens who viciously defend him and attack on his command.

 ### Clan of Creeping Death

 Led by Khaldun Amaranth, in life Khaldun was a murderer and rogue to a deadly band of assassins.
-His throat was slit upon his embrace so he does not speak normally, his only means of communication is telepathy.
+His throat was slit upon his embrace so he does not speak, his only means of communication is telepathy.
 He is cold and calculating.
 He does not make deals with his prey.
 He completes the contract at all costs.
 He will kill anyone who gets between him and his prey.
-He normally walks alone at night but on missions he is accompanied by a group of elite rogues who ensure no witnesses or survivors are left.
+He walks alone at night but on missions he is accompanied by a group of elite rogues who ensure no witnesses or survivors are left.

 ### Clan of Deranged Nightmares